-Merge tool let you overview and selectively apply changes from one database to another.
+Merge tools let you overview and apply changes from one database to another.
+Currently, there are 2 different tools- 2-way and 3-way merging, read detailed guides below for more information

 You can also use JSON-based approach to merge database data